What is child support?

 A parent can be a birth parent, a non-birth parent, an adoptive parent, and sometimes a step-parent.

-Generally, child support is money paid by the parent that spends the least amount of time with the child to the parent who takes care of the child most of the time.
+Generally, is money paid by the parent that spends the least amount of time with the child to the parent who takes care of the child most of the time.
 It is used to help cover the costs of caring for the child.

 Even if your child spends an equal amount of time with each parent, the parent with the higher income may still have to pay some child support.